RetroDECK/ES-DE/INSTALL.md

 The gamelist.xml file for a system defines metadata for games, such as a name, description, release date, and rating.

-As of the fork to EmulationStation Desktop Edition, game media information no longer needs to be defined in the `gamelist.xml` files.
+As of the fork to EmulationStation Desktop Edition, game media information no longer needs to be defined in the gamelist.xml files.
 Instead the application will look for any media matching the ROM filename.
 The media path where to look for game art is configurable either manually in `es_settings.cfg` or via the GUI.
-If configured manually in `es_settings.cfg`, it looks something like this:
+If configured manually in es_settings.cfg, it looks something like this:

 `<string name="MediaDirectory" value="~/games/images/emulationstation" />`